eeealexxx/ADNE_cost/README.md

 orgID = '**12345678**' special 8 digital code of orgId in Aplle Search Advertise network

-For obtained dataframe with cost you campaigns you have to run next:
+For obtained dataframe with cost your campaigns, you have to run next:

 _**df_cost = ASA_data_API(orgID).get_api_data('2021-11-11','2021-11-11')**_